Best Dog Harnesses of 2026

 What we didn’t like: Difficult to put on and take off

-The Freemotion Harness is undoubtedly the way to go for any dog-powered activities where your dog is pulling strongly ahead of you, like canicross, bikejoring, and skijoring.
-Like Non-stop Dogwear’s other harness options, the Freemotion Harness has a Y-shaped neck that allows for full shoulder extension, and is designed specifically to allow your dog to pull at full force without putting any pressure on their spine.
+The Freemotion Harness is undoubtedly the way to go for any dog-powered activity where your dog pulls strongly ahead of you, such as canicross, bikejoring, and skijoring.
+Like Non-stop Dogwear’s other harness options, the Freemotion Harness has a Y-shaped neck that allows full shoulder extension and is designed specifically to let your dog pull at full force without putting pressure on their spine.
 It distributes pulling force incredibly well.

-However, it’s big and bulky, and difficult to put on and take off.
-For most people who bike or run with their dogs recreationally, the Rush harness is more user friendly and still offers similar benefits.
+However, it’s big, bulky, and difficult to put on and take off.
+For most people who bike or run with their dogs recreationally, the Rush harness is more user-friendly and still offers similar benefits.

 Non-stop Dogwear Freemotion Harness